 Free vs inclusive

-In contrast to a conditional-purchase promotion, the CAP Code prohibits the use of “free” to describe “an individual element of a package … if the cost of that element is included in the package price” (Rule 3.25).
+In contrast to a conditional-purchase promotion, the CAP Code prohibits the use of “free” to describe an element of a package if the cost of that element is included in the package price, unless consumers are likely to regard that element as an additional benefit because it has recently been added to the package without increasing its price (rule 3.25).

 Something is likely to be considered a package if: